This program admits students three times per year for each Autumn, Spring and Summer semester.

 - 5. Three letters of recommendation

 During the application you will be asked to provide the names and email addresses of three recommenders.
-Once the application is submitted, an email will be automatically generated and sent to your recommenders with a link and further instruction on how to submit their letters of recommendation.
+Once the application is submitted, an email will be automatically generated and sent to your recommenders with further instruction on how to submit their letters of recommendation.
 We encourage you to submit your application far in advance of the deadline so that your recommenders have ample time to upload their letters.
 Letters of recommendation should not be mailed and you may not personally submit letters of recommendation.

-Three letters of recommendation from individuals who are familiar with your academic ability, work experience, contributions to clinical and preclinical research (if any), and potential to succeed in the program.
+It is suggested that you select recommenders who are familiar with your academic ability, work experience, contributions to clinical and preclinical research (if any), and potential to succeed in the program.
 Recommendations should be requested from professors who are able to comment on your qualifications for graduate study.
 Recommendations from non-academic professionals are acceptable if you have extensive work experience with that individual and/or you have been away from academic institutions for some time.

 - 6. Test of English proficiency – international applicants only